ucsb-ds/cmpsc5a-f23-students/README.md

 # cmpsc5a-s23-students
-public repo for CMPSC 5A, Spring 2023 at UCSB course materials
+public repo for CMPSC 5A, Fall 2023 at UCSB course materials